Dear Friends of ODI,

 The Fields Center and the Gender + Sexuality Resource Center are both housed within the Office of Diversity and Inclusion and remain distinct units with specific missions, histories, and legacies, and together, we work intersectionally because we understand that our students have layered identities and experiences.
 We also recognize that diversity and inclusion expand beyond the identities that are unique to each Center.
 To this end, we form deliberate partnerships across Centers and with other offices throughout the University to meet the holistic needs of students.

-As we move into the next phase of our work, ODI–Campus Life looks forward to pursuing new collaborative relationships that add nuance and depth to conversations and efforts related to identity.
+As we move through each phase of our work, ODI–Campus Life looks forward to pursuing new collaborative relationships that add nuance and depth to conversations and efforts related to identity.

 We specifically undertake this charge by:

 - Exploring processes that envision the future of our work in the ever-changing landscape of higher education